hello-nrfcloud/backend/features/DeviceShadow.feature.md

 ## Verify a device sends shadow data to nRF Cloud, then I can receive the message via website

-Given I connect websocket with fingerprint `92b.b4ff3d`
+Given I connect to the websocket using fingerprint `92b.b4ff3d`

-Then wait for `5` seconds
+And I wait for `5` seconds

-Then the response should equal to this JSON
+Then I should receive a message on the websocket that matches

 ```json
 {